ON CALL VETERINARIAN

 Balanced nutrition and quality ingredients are vital for a dog’s behaviour and physical appearance.
-That’s why Guard Dog Training Centre feeds Pet Food Australia’s range of premium dog food, alongside fresh beef and chicken mince.
+That’s why Pets Training and Boarding feeds Pet Food Australia’s range of premium dog food, alongside fresh beef and chicken mince.

-All dogs boarding with the Guard Dog Training Centre must be vaccinated for kennel cough (C5 Vaccination Certificate).
+All dogs boarding with Pets Training and Boarding must be vaccinated for kennel cough (C5 Vaccination Certificate).
 The certificate needs to be shown on arrival or faxed through prior to your pet’s stay.

 Vaccinations can be arranged at an additional cost.
 If your dog is suffering from any conditions that need to be managed with medication, the friendly staff can ensure your pet’s needs are perfectly met.
 Treating your dog as one of their own, the health and well-being of your canine companion is of the upmost importance.
 Understanding any concerns, behavioural and medical conditions helps ensure that your dog has an enjoyable stay with the team.

-The Guard Dog Training Centre boarding facility can also facilitate dogs on special diets and restrictions.
+Pets Training and Boarding’s boarding facility can also facilitate dogs on special diets and restrictions.
 On these occasions, all food needs to be supplied for the duration of the stay.